edwinmah/obama-speeches/README.md

 	}
 	add_action( 'init', 'emah_cpt_speeches', 0 );

+Make sure that the `show_in_rest` argument is set to `true` because this will make the custom content type available in the JSON API response.

-4. (Optional) If you want to add custom fields to the JSON response, follow the [instructions for modifying responses](http://v2.wp-api.org/extending/modifying/) in the WordPress REST API documentation and [make note of the `register_rest_field` example](http://v2.wp-api.org/extending/modifying/#how-to-use-registerrestfield).
+If you want to add custom fields to the JSON response, follow the [instructions for modifying responses](http://v2.wp-api.org/extending/modifying/) in the WordPress REST API documentation and make note of the [`register_rest_field` example](http://v2.wp-api.org/extending/modifying/#how-to-use-registerrestfield).

-In my case, I used the following in a plugin to add a "video" field for a YouTube link for each speech:
+For this site, I used the `register_rest_field` to add a "video" field for a YouTube link for each speech.
+Note that the code is not that different than the example provided in the API documentation.

 	add_action( 'rest_api_init', 'slug_register_video' );
 	function slug_register_video() {